 OIS sponsors the COLORS Mentoring and Advising Program, diversity training workshops, cultural celebrations and activities, and educational programs.
 Other resources include the Multicultural Library with more than 300 books.
 OIS also assists student organizations with issues of cultural diversity.
-OIS is located in the Student Center in room 117.
+OIS is located in Jones Hall, 2nd floor insuite 200.
 OIS may also be reached by phone at 940.898.3679, or email at Intercultural@twu.edu.

+COLORS

-COLORS Mentor & Advising Program
+Mentor & Advising Program